ansys/scade-wux/doc/source/index.rst

 Ansys SCADE Wrapper Tools
 =========================

-Refer to the *Generating Integration Code* section in chapter 3 of the *SCADE Python API Guide* in the SCADE Suite documentation for a complete reference on SCADE Code Generator extensions, also known as wrappers.
+Refer to *Generating Integration Code* in section 3 of the *SCADE Python API Guide* in the SCADE Suite documentation for a complete reference on SCADE Code Generator extensions, also known as wrappers.